khushboo-datasci/Time_Series_Sales_Forecasting/README.md

 -----------

 ## Objectives
--Forecast future sales using historical data
+- Forecast future sales using historical data

--Compare AR, ARIMA, and SARIMA models
+- Compare AR, ARIMA, and SARIMA models

--Identify the best model using error metrics
+- Identify the best model using error metrics

--Visualize and interpret forecasting results
+- Visualize and interpret forecasting results

 ---------

 ## Technologies Used
--Python
+- Python

 - Pandas, NumPy